Ageing of Australia: Comparisons with other countries

-This aging trend is also reflected in many other populations around the world.
+This ageing trend is also reflected in many other populations around the world.
 According to the United Nations, all countries in the world are experiencing an increase in their elderly population.
 It is projected that by 2050 the world's elderly population will at least double, and by 2100 it will triple increasing from 962 million in 2017 to 2.1 billion in 2050 and 3.1 billion in 2100.

 This is particularly evident in industrialised countries and continents such as Japan and Hong Kong and a large portion of Europe including Switzerland, Greece and Italy.
 In particular Europe in 2017 had the largest percentage of elderly people, with 25% of their population being above the age of 60.

 By 2050 all continents, excluding Africa will have at least a quarter of their subsequently populations of an elderly age.
 This is due to similar reasons to the causes of Australia's increasing elderly population just as increased life expectancy and continual low fertility rates.
 In fact, in the countries of "Japan, Italy, France, Greece, Sweden, Canada, United Kingdom and Hong Kong" the number of elderly people surpasses the number of people aged from 0–14.
 In Australia this is predicted to occur around 2034.

 Compared to the United Kingdom and the United States of America, Australia's median age in 2015 was slightly less than these two countries.
 For instance, the United States of America had a median population age of 37.6 and the United Kingdoms was 40.2, and Australia's was slightly less at 37.2.
 Furthermore, in the same year the percentage of elderly people in these particular countries were similar.
 The proportion of the Australian population that was 65 or above was 15%, the United States of America was 18% and the United Kingdom was also 15%.
 Additionally, these countries all have alike future growth projections regarding their elderly population with, by 2020, the proportion of elderly people in Australia projected to grow by 1.2%, the United States of America estimated to increase by 2% and the United Kingdom expected to rise by approximately 0.9%.